AlonzoKoulis/Assignment-1-IIT/README.md

-# Assignment 1 IIT
+# Assignment 1 I.T
- All the things for the assignment 1 thing
+ All of the files and images needed for Assignment 1